About the Similkameen Artist Residency

 THE LOG HOUSE

-Short-Term Artists in Residence (1-3 month residencies)
+Short-Term Artists in Residence (2 week–3 month residencies)

 Accommodations:

+Every bedroom allows for a second person to stay with the artist, with the approval of the Residency Manager.
+The project aims to accommodate these requests when possible.
 Artist couples or collaborative groups of whom each member is requesting a studio should indicate this on their application.
 Please see our FAQ for additional fees that may apply.

 Studios:

 There are four semi-private, recently renovated solo studios located on the ground level, all with natural light and most with large doors so that artists may work outside if they wish.
 There is also an additional small bright room on this level.
+The studios vary in size—averaging 10’ x 20’—and are well-appointed with track lighting and 8’ high ceilings, and are equipped with basic studio furniture.

 There is no restriction on working hours (24-hour access) but we request that artists be respectful of noise during quiet hours.